mesosphere/kubernetes-mesos/hack/images/dcos/README.md

 These service portal IP addresses are managed by the Kubernetes cluster and traffic is routed to them via special iptables DNAT rules that are maintained by the k8s proxy.
 Service portal IP addresses are not intended to be referenced by anything other than other k8s pods/services (read: no other mesos client or task should reference them).

-Deploying the kube-dns addon is optional (defaults to off) and it can be enabled by setting the 'enable-dns' package option (see the walkthrough example below).
+Deploying the kube-dns addon is optional (defaults to on) and it can be disabled by setting the 'enable-dns' package option (see the walkthrough example below).
 There is no funny interaction between kube-dns and mesos-dns;
 mesos-dns servers may be used as fallbacks for name resolution since their IP addresses are present in the slave's `/etc/resolv.conf`.